vgcouso/ha-tracker/README.md

 Allow the permissions that the application requests for its correct operation.

-In the phone app, if you tap in the top left corner: **"Menu &rarr; profile name"**, the default settings for GPSLogger to connect to Home Assistant (if you want to make it automatic) will be available at the URL:
+In the phone app, if you tap in the top left corner: **"Open Menu &rarr; Click on the profile name &rarr; Select From the URL address"**, the default settings for GPSLogger to connect to Home Assistant (if you want to make it automatic) will be available at the URL:

    `https://<HOST>/api/ha-tracker/<GPSLogger URL in options of HA Tracker>`

 - If you do not want to import the properties, you can do so manually using the data provided during the integration installation.
+To configure the application: [here's a link](https://www.home-assistant.io/integrations/gpslogger/)
 - In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **Menu &rarr; Performance &rarr; Logging interval**

 On some devices you must enable the option to run in the background

+### Traccar

+[Traccar](https://www.traccar.org/) is an **[iOS](https://apps.apple.com/us/app/traccar-client/id843156974)** and **[Android](https://play.google.com/store/apps/details?id=org.traccar.client)** app designed to send your phone's positions to a URL.

+The first thing you need to do is install the **Traccar Client integration**:
+ - Go to: **"Settings &rarr; Devices and Services &rarr; Add Integration"**
+ - Search for **Traccar Client**, select it.
+The **configuration screen** will open.
+ - Write down the information provided on this screen in a safe place.
+The **webhook** is required to configure the application on the smartphone.
+ - Press **Send** button and integration will be created

+Install the client on the smartphone:
+- To configure Traccar on your smartphone, you must provide the server URL.
+- This is the Webhook that was displayed during the integration setup.
+- The easiest way to enter this URL is to search the internet for a service that allows you to convert web addresses to QR codes.
+- On your mobile device, go to Settings and scan the QR code in the top right corner.
+- To configure the rest of the parameters: [here's a link](https://www.traccar.org/client-configuration/)

 ---